josefkedwards/PMLL_logic_loop_Knowledge_block/README.md

 This function ensures that the **knowledge graph** remains up-to-date, adding new data points and ensuring the integrity and consistency of the graph's structure.

 ---

+## 4. Persistence.c
+The persistence.c file is responsible for managing the persistence of data within the PMLL system.
+This includes saving and loading data from memory silos, as well as ensuring that data is properly serialized and deserialized.

+Key Functions:
+save_data(void* data, size_t size): Saves data to a memory silo. load_data(size_t size): Loads data from a memory silo. serialize_data(void* data, size_t size): Serializes data for storage. deserialize_data(void* data, size_t size): Deserializes data for use.
+Importance:
+The persistence.c file is crucial for ensuring that data is properly stored and retrieved within the PMLL system.
+By providing a robust and efficient persistence mechanism, the PMLL system can maintain its state across different sessions and ensure that data is not lost.

 ### 4. **encrypt_knowledge_graph.c**